Old-Farmer/im-autoswitch.nvim/README.md

                -- and fallback to "cmd" if necessary -- leave it empty and only set "cmd" if you use only one OS -- see the following example!!
-               -- key in "cmd_os" can be set to:
+               -- keys in "cmd_os" can be set to different OS names:
                -- for linux is "linux", for windows is "windows" and for macos is "macos" -- for other OSs, use `vim.uv.os_uname().sysname` to get your OS name, then -- use this name as a key in cmd_os